What you can expect from weekly piano lessons

 Each lesson is designed to develop musicianship and to nurture personal expression.
 My students have assignments and goals for the following week, for which I hold them accountable.

 Understanding the basics of music theory—the principles of harmony, melody, and rhythm—is vital to good musicianship.
 Each student has a theory book—in addition to their lesson book.
 The student has assigned pages coordinated with the weekly lesson.
-Students who participate in the Arizona Study Program are required to do extra theory work and take an exam in April or May.

 I expect to teach every week.
 Lack of practice is no excuse for a student to miss a lesson!
 If I am notified in advance that a student must miss a lesson because of illness or other unavoidable conflict, I will do my best to find an alternative lesson time later that week.
 It is not always possible to find a time for a make-up lesson.
 If I as the teacher miss a lesson, I will reimburse you.